Halsey Brightens Up Her Fans’ Day By Flashing A Smile On Instagram

 Other fans, per usual, wrote words and phrases, including “totally stunning,” “absolutely beautiful,” “you’re a goddess in the truest sense of the word,” “simply amazing,” and “you’re incredibly stunning,” to praise the singer.

-Before posting the car selfie, Halsey wowed her fans with another hot photo where she showed off her style as well as her toned legs and thighs through her over-sized yellow plaid shirt dress.
+Before posting the car selfie, Halsey wowed her fans with another hot photo where she showed off her style, as well as her toned legs and thighs, through her oversized yellow plaid shirt dress.

 She opted for a pair of stylish, animal-print roller skates, wore her hair down and held a marguerite daisy in her mouth.
 In the caption, Halsey informed her fans that the picture was captured for Cosmopolitan and she also gave photo credits to her photographer, Peggy Sirota.

 As of the this writing, the picture has amassed more than 950,000 likes and about 5,000 comments.
-Apart from her regular fans and followers, the pic was also liked by Kylie Rae, Calle y Poche and Brittanya Razavi, among others.
+Apart from her regular fans and followers, the pic was also liked by Kylie Rae, Calle y Poche, and Brittanya Razavi, among others.

 “How do you always look so stunning?” one fan questioned.